emersion/soju/doc/ext/webpush.md

 - One shared key with the name `auth` set to a 16-byte client-generated authentication secret.

 If the server has advertised the `VAPID` ISUPPORT token, they MUST use this VAPID public key when sending push notifications.
 Servers MUST replace any previous subscription with the same `<endpoint>`.

+`[state]` is an optional opaque string passed back to the client in push notification payloads in a message tag.

 If the registration is successful, the server MUST reply with a `WEBPUSH REGISTER` message: